howerj/dbcc/readme.md

 A flat CSV file can be generated, which is easier to import into Excel.

+## JSON Generation

+A JSON file can be generated, which is what all the cool kids use nowadays.

 ## Operation

 Consult the [manual page][] for more information about the precise operation of the